wmde/DataTypes/README.md

 * dataTypes.DataType JavaScript object may not be initialized providing a dataValues.DataValue object anymore.
 * Removed dataTypes.DataType.getLabel().
+* Removed global DataType registration in the dataTypes object; DataTypeStore is to be used instead.
+* Split up generic "dataTypes" ResourceLoader module into "dataTypes.DataType" and "dataTypes.DataTypeStore".

 #### Enhancements

 * Removed MediaWiki and DataValues dependencies from JavaScript code.
 * Made code PSR-4 compliant
 * Removed ResourceLoader dependency of QUnit tests.
+* Implemented DataTypeStore.

 ### 0.1.1 (2013-12-23)